sodaliterocks/sodalite/README.md

 	- On most Fedora-based distros, this can be installed with `dnf install rpm-ostree`
 - Bash
 - [Git LFS](https://git-lfs.com/)
+	- As well as including pretty wallpapers, the LFS also includes vital binaries that Sodalite needs to work properly, so don't miss installing this!
+	- Unsure if you have LFS support?
+Just type `git lfs`.
+- A cuppa _(optional)_ &mdash; this can take a while

 ### 2. Getting